petershin/liferay-learn/docs/courses/latest/en/cloud-administrator/liferay-experience-cloud-self-managed/cloud-development-lifecycle/configuring-liferay-for-a-custom-feedback-counter-service.md

 # Configuring Liferay for a Custom Feedback Counter Service

 Kyle has an idea for a simple application that can help keep track of user feedback by fetching Liferay [object data](https://learn.liferay.com/web/guest/w/dxp/building-applications/objects).
-He created a simple Spring Boot application that can call Liferay API to achieve this, but now he wants to run it as a custom service in Liferay Cloud.
+He created a simple Spring Boot application that can call a Liferay API to achieve this, and now he wants to run it as a custom service in Liferay Cloud.

-In the next few exercises, you'll create a custom service to turn Kyle's simple application into a custom service that runs in Liferay Cloud.
-Here, you'll start by configuring your Liferay instance so that it works with Kyle's application.
+In the next few exercises, you'll turn Kyle's simple application into a custom service that runs in Liferay Cloud.
+You'll start by configuring your Liferay instance so that it works with Kyle's application.

 To start this task, you need to